rtanglao/rt-kitsune-api/roland-kitsune-api-speculations.md

 These are speculations only.
 Not supported by me or anybody else.

-Do not contact any folks mentioned here for support!
+**PLEASE: Do not contact any folks mentioned here for support or for questions!**

 1. found out about this api via ace volunteer's code for [myq.html](https://github.com/jscher2000/My-SuMo-Questions/blob/master/myq.html)
 1. there are no docs on readthedocs (there are docs for the very limited v1 api, this is v2 api)